Reference Letters for Medical School

 which they agree to sign.
 This is a candidate's dream, until (s)he sits

-the kiss of death for the applicant's admission chances).
+(and they are the kiss of death for the applicant's admission chances).

 How important is that reference?
 At highly selective schools, 70% of all applicants have competitive grades and test scores.
 A committee's decision often hinges upon an exceptional intrinsic quality that captures our interest and makes a positive impression (entrepreneurial ventures, professional success or dedication to community service).
 Reference letters from third parties who can document these activities can make or break an application.